tdenk94/frontend-exercise-public/SOLUTION.md

 5) Can continue to type and edit the query after hitting enter on navigation.
 Need to refocus the input form though on click if you select an option via mouse click.

+# Comments on the API Endpoint / github form

+1) Due to the time constaint, I didn't optimize it to accept any HTTP endpoint.
+As you can see in line 45, I have a code parsing the JSON and then ['items'], where not all API endpoint data will be wrapped within an 'item'.
+This is something, given more time, would look to make more scalable to accept all sorts of endpoints.

+2) Once completing the Github form, I was at just about at 4 hours and had a good amount of other work to do...so didn't implement the up/down arrow functionality on the github form.
+I figured the functionality for the state form would suffice for showing ability to do up/down navigation via arrows, and the focus of github form was to set up a realtime API integration.
+Given more time I would have created a function to determine which form was in focus and allow up/down navigation for that dropdown, while hiding the other dropdown (or removing the form query).
+I would have also done #4 above but for both forms, so there's only 1 form in focus at a time, with optimized navigation for mouse + keys.

+# Other comments

+1) I know some of the code isn't optimized.
+Given the time crunch and me trying to squeeze this project in at night, I went more for functionality than performance and scalability.
+I'm aware of that and given more time, could identify and fix some of those issues.

+2) Being slightly OCD about UI/UX my first temptation was to style the forms / page to improve the aesthetics...but maybe that was me just stalling from brushing off my JS rust.
+Thanks for your time.